Deterministic Parsing of Mixed Binary/ASCII Instrument Outputs in Python

 State-Machine Architecture & Buffer Discipline

-1. Header Acquisition: Scan the input buffer for a fixed ASCII start marker.
+1. Header Acquisition (AWAITING_HEADER): Scan for the fixed ASCII start marker.
 Discard all preceding bytes as transport noise.
-Parse key-value metadata until a deterministic terminator (\r\n or ;END).
+Parse key/value metadata until the deterministic terminator (;END\r\n).

-2. Length & Format Resolution: Extract payload length and endianness flags from the header.
-Validate against hard safety boundaries to prevent memory exhaustion or struct overflow.
+2. Length & Format Resolution: Extract payload length and endianness from the header.
+Validate against the hard max_payload boundary before allocating, using an explicit struct byte-order prefix (< for little-endian, > for big-endian).

-Production Implementation
+Production Parser Implementation

 import struct